Axway-API-Management-Plus/apim-cli/README.md

   - Added support for WSDLs API-Definitions, API-Manager port now a parameter, validate Admin-Role user is used
 - 1.5.0 - 09.04.2019
   - Added support for Org-Admins and option to externalize parameters into environment properties
+- 1.5.1 - 30.04.2019
+  - Validate the given API-Organization & Now existing application quotas are preserved

 ## Limitations/Caveats